-Over the past 10 years we have seen surveillance camera technology steadily advance offering better and better image quality.
-Today’s cameras can feature videos with amazingly detailed resolutions in high frame rates.
-Wide Dynamic Range technology enables today’s cameras to capture detailed images even in scenes with complex light and advanced image sensors allow for color video even in extreme low-light conditions.
+Over the past 10 years we have seen surveillance cameras deliver ever-improving image quality.
+Today’s cameras can feature videos with amazingly detailed resolution at high frame rates.
+Wide dynamic range technology enables today’s cameras to capture detailed images even in scenes with complex light, while advanced image sensors allow for high-resolution color video even in extreme low-light conditions.